John Drysdale (historian): Death

 Drysdale died on 10 July 2016 following a short illness.
 A state funeral was held at the Maslah Muslim burial grounds in Hargeisa on 12 July 2016.
-Dignitaries in attendance at his funeral included President of the Republic of Somaliland, Ahmed Mohamed Mohamoud, members of the British representative office in Somaliland – and the high emissary of the British Embassy in Ethiopia.
+Dignitaries in attendance at his funeral included the former President of the Republic of Somaliland, Ahmed Mohamed Mohamoud, members of the British representative office in Somaliland – and the high emissary of the British Embassy in Ethiopia.